AckerlyXu/heima/articles/sql-database/sql-database-auditing.md

     <a id="auditing-screenshot"></a>
     ![Navigation pane][1]
-3. If you prefer to set up a server auditing policy (which will apply to all existing and newly created databases on this server), you can select the **View server settings** link in the database auditing blade. you can then view or modify the server auditing settings.
+3. If you prefer to set up a server auditing policy, you can select the **View server settings** link in the database auditing blade.
+You can then view or modify the server auditing settings.
+Server auditing policies  apply to all existing and newly created databases on this server.

     ![Navigation pane][2]
-4. If you prefer to enable blob auditing on the database level (in addition to or instead of server-level auditing), for **Auditing**, select **ON**, and for **Auditing type**, select  **Blob**.
+4. If you prefer to enable blob auditing on the database level, for **Auditing**, select **ON**, and for **Auditing type**, select  **Blob**.

-   If server Blob auditing is enabled, the database-configured audit will exist side by side with the server Blob audit.
+    If server blob auditing is enabled, the database-configured audit will exist side by side with the server blob audit.

     ![Navigation pane][3]
 5. To open the **Audit Logs Storage** blade, select **Storage Details**.
-Select the Azure storage account where logs will be saved, and then select the retention period, after which the old logs will be deleted.
+Select the Azure storage account where logs will be saved, and then select the retention period.
+The old logs will be deleted.
 Then click **OK**.
    >[!TIP]
    >To get the most out of the auditing reports templates, use the same storage account for all audited databases.

     <a id="storage-screenshot"></a>
     ![Navigation pane][4]
 6. If you want to customize the audited events, you can do this via PowerShell or the REST API.
-For more details, see the [Automation (PowerShell/REST API)](#subheading-7) section.
 7. After you've configured your auditing settings, you can turn on the new threat detection feature and configure emails to receive security alerts.
 When you use threat detection, you receive proactive alerts on anomalous database activities that can indicate potential security threats.
-For more details, see [Getting started with threat detection](sql-database-threat-detection-get-started.md).
+For more information, see [Getting started with threat detection](sql-database-threat-detection-get-started.md).
 8. Click **Save**.

 ## <a id="subheading-3"></a>Analyze audit logs and reports
 Audit logs are aggregated in the Azure storage account you chose during setup.
 You can explore audit logs by using a tool such as [Azure Storage Explorer](http://storageexplorer.com/).

-Blob Auditing logs are saved as a collection of blob files within a container named **sqldbauditlogs**.
+Blob auditing logs are saved as a collection of blob files within a container named **sqldbauditlogs**.

-For further details about the hierarchy of the Blob audit logs storage folder, blob naming conventions, and log format, see the [Blob Audit Log Format Reference (.docx file download)](https://go.microsoft.com/fwlink/?linkid=829599).
+For further details about the hierarchy of the storage folder, naming conventions, and log format, see the [Blob Audit Log Format Reference](https://go.microsoft.com/fwlink/?linkid=829599).

-There are several methods you can use to view Blob Auditing logs:
+There are several methods you can use to view blob auditing logs:

-* Use the [Azure portal](https://portal.azure.cn).  open the relevant database.
+* Use the [Azure portal](https://portal.azure.cn).
+Open the relevant database.
 At the top of the database's **Auditing & Threat detection** blade, click **View audit logs**.

     ![Navigation Pane][7]